-School Safety Plan (School Year 2018-19)
+School Safety Plan (School Year 2019-20)

-We update our school safety plan annually and it is taken to the School Site Council (SSC) every year prior to March 1st for their approval.
+We update our school safety plan annually and it is taken to the School Site Council (SSC) every year before March 1st for their approval.
 We conduct earthquake, fire, and intruder drills each semester.
-This plan meets the state requirements described in California Education Code Sections 35294-35297.
+This plan meets the state requirements described in the California Education Code Sections 35294-35297.
 The safety plan includes disaster procedures, procedures for safe entry and exit of students, procedures for serious disciplinary problems, a sexual harassment policy, child abuse reporting procedures, school dress codes, and school discipline policies.
 Under the direction of the principal, school staff members implement specific school-building security procedures.
-In addition, district offices support schools by reviewing and disseminating safety requirements and information, coordinating safety-related services, and providing safety training and assistance.
+In addition, district office support schools by reviewing and disseminating safety requirements and information, coordinating safety-related services, and providing safety training and assistance.

 The Orland Police Department and other first responders have partnered with OUSD to conduct live active shooter simulations.
 For these simulations, OUSD has opened up OHS to provide an authentic setting for this annual training.
 Following this year's simulation, we began discussions with OPD to bring ALICE Training (Active Last ALICE Training (Active Shooter Response Training) for our staff.
-Prior to the February 2018 Board Meeting, we will convene for a Board Workshop with board members, administrators and managers to experience the 'in person' training and simulation following the online learning module.

-Over the past 3 years, we have made significant upgrades to our visual security system through the expansion of cameras at OHS currently we support 22 cameras.
-Through our Proposition 39 (clean energy program funds) project, the installation of LED lighting and additional exterior light fixtures allows for safer night time conditions and better video recording quality.
+Over the past 3 years, we have made significant upgrades to our visual security system through the expansion of cameras at OHS currently we support 36 cameras.
+We are looking at adding and upgrading 12 more cameras.
+Through our Proposition 39 (clean energy program funds) project, the installation of LED lighting and additional exterior light fixtures allows for safer nighttime conditions and better video recording quality.
 We have installed a state of the art notification and alerting intercom and bell systems district-wide.
+This includes a two way call system in all of our classrooms.